miaarana/short-games/README.md

 # short-games
-This project will contain different short games: rock, paper, scissors, and guess the number
+This project will contain different short games: rock, paper, scissors, guess the number, and more to come